 In the region, renters are more likely to experience substandard conditions than owners.
 Of the more than 1 million owner-occupied households, over three-quarters experience no substandard conditions and fewer than 1 percent have two, three, or four substandard conditions.
-Slightly more than one-half of all renter households have no substandard conditions, and almost 4 percent have two, three, or four substandard conditions and Arlington and Loudoun Counties are least likely to experience substandard housing conditions.
+Slightly more than half of all renter households have no substandard conditions, and almost 4 percent have two, three, or four substandard conditions.
+Renter-occupied households in Alexandria and Arlington and Loudoun Counties are least likely to experience substandard housing conditions.